QuantumMaterialsModelling/AiSurf-Automated-Identification-of-Surface-images/README.md

 * OpenCV

-## Usage - Lattice Extraction {#usage_lattice_extr}
+## <a name="usage_lattice_extr"></a> Usage - Lattice Extraction
 ### General setup
 In order to start the lattice recognition process, image and simulation parameters need to be set.
 This can be done in the following ways:
 * Create a folder where image, parameters file and results will be stored.
-In this repository, such folders are inside the [experiments](https://github.com/QuantumMaterialsModelling/Lattice-Symmetry-Recognition/tree/master/experiments) folder;
+In this repository, such folders are inside the [examples](https://github.com/QuantumMaterialsModelling/Lattice-Symmetry-Recognition/tree/master/examples) folder;
 * Specify the path (relative to the notebook) and the image name at the beginning of the IPython notebook [lattice_extraction.ipynb](https://github.com/QuantumMaterialsModelling/Lattice-Symmetry-Recognition/blob/master/lattice_extraction.ipynb).
 For example, the third cell of the notebook reads: <br>
 ```
 # Insert path + filename here:
-path = "experiments/lattice_extraction/SrTiO3(001)/"
+path = "examples/lattice_extraction/SrTiO3(001)/"
 filename = "small SrTiO3_1244.png"
 ```

-### Parameters file setup {#parameters_lattice_extr}
+### <a name="parameters_lattice_extr"></a> Parameters file setup
 The parameters file, *parameters.ini* is the file containing all the parameters needed to run the simulation.
 It must be put inside the image folder, but if not provided some default parameters will be used instead; such parameters are found at the beginning of the IPython Notebook file.
 This section will describe the meaning of each parameter; suggestions regarding the parameter tuning are inserted in the Notebook, just before they are used.
-Images in the [experiments](https://github.com/QuantumMaterialsModelling/Lattice-Symmetry-Recognition/tree/master/experiments) folder of this repository can also be used as a reference for parameter tuning.
+Images in the [examples](https://github.com/QuantumMaterialsModelling/Lattice-Symmetry-Recognition/tree/master/examples) folder of this repository can also be used as a reference for parameter tuning.

 [*SIFT*] <br>
 Three main parameters of the SIFT algorithm, well explained in the [original article](https://link.springer.com/article/10.1023/B:VISI.0000029664.99615.94) by Lowe and in [this link](https://docs.opencv.org/4.5.4/d7/d60/classcv_1_1SIFT.html).